I speak from experience when I say, finding ways to honor the memory of a dog will go a long way to helping you heal from their loss.

 Keep a tag, collar, blanket or favourite toy.

-Personalize a keepsake necklace with your pet’s name, and even add some ashes to the special compartment.
+Personalize a keepsake urn necklace with your pet’s name, and add some ashes.

-Bury your pet in a pet cemetery (or backyard if you’re allowed), and have a gravestone.
+Bury your pet in a pet cemetery (or backyard if you’re allowed), and mark it with a gravestone.
 This gives you a place to visit.
 Hold a memorial service and invite close family and friends if you like, or keep it small and private.

 Garden stones can be ordered with paw prints, names and even inscriptions.